 The information in your SlideShare can be used to enhance blog posts back on your website and help keep visitors on the page, providing additional value.

 By encouraging visitors to stick around for longer, this helps your search engine rankings, increasing search traffic.

 It also converts more of your visitors into leads (see the Call to Action section above).

-You’ll then see a couple of ways to embed the SlideShare on your blog.
+You’ll then see a couple of embedding options as follows.

-But if you do want to use this option for whatever reason, do so via the Code editor.
+But if you're on WordPress and still want to use this option for whatever reason, add the code to your post via the Code editor.

 Access this by clicking the top three dots to the far right of the menu, and then click Code editor.

-Copy the Embed code from SlideShare, pasting it into the required location in your post.
+Copy the Embed code from SlideShare and paste it into the required location in your post.

 2. WordPress Shortcode